srilliet/musicSimplified/src/scripts/README.md

 ### Features:

 - Only adds missing tracks (no duplicates)
-- Shows which API was used (Spotify vs YouTube Music)
+- Shows which API was used (YouTube Music)
 - Displays statistics including artists with 100+ tracks
 - Improved pagination should fetch complete discographies
-- Includes genre information when available from Spotify
+- Includes genre information when available

 ### Output:

 The script will:
 - Display progress for each artist
-- Show API used (Spotify/YouTube Music)
+- Show API used (YouTube Music)
 - Highlight when more than 100 tracks are found
 - Show statistics at the end:
   - Total artists processed